 Women’s economic empowerment has the potential to transform many women’s lives for the better and support economic growth.
 However, the rise of extreme economic inequality is a serious blow to the fight against gender inequality and a threat to women’s rights.

 Women won’t be paid as much as men for another 75 years.
 That’s according to a report released by Oxfam today, which urges G20 leaders to tackle gender inequality when they meet in Australia later this year.

 International Women’s Day offers us an opportunity to raise awareness of inequality and reminds us that the struggle for equality and positive change must continue.
 At Oxfam, we are working to make sure that women’s rights are upheld and advanced.

 Election year in Honduras is likely to be the worst ever for the murder of woman following an eight per cent increase in the first six months of 2013 compared to the same period last year said international agency Oxfam today.

 More women are urgently needed in the Afghan police force in order to reduce violence against women and ensure the safety of all Afghans, according to a report published by Oxfam today.

-By working with local cooperatives and partners such as the National Association of Small Farmers (ANAP), Oxfam is helping women like Gloria become farmers and develop their own sustainable sources of income.
+By working with local cooperatives and partners such as the National Association of Small Farmers (ANAP), we are helping women like Gloria become farmers and develop their own sustainable income.